rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-10-03-this-isnt-a-goodbye-it-is-a-continuity.md

 Our supervisors, the great Katrin and always cheerful Ramón.
 They both are amazing people attentive professionals who were concerned.

-Our coaching-company [“Magma Labs”](http://www.magmalabs.io/) ,that has provided us with all the possible resources, people have believed in us and they showed support in everything they could.
+Our coaching-company [“Magma Labs”](http://www.magmalabs.io/), that has provided us with all the possible resources, people have believed in us and they showed support in everything they could.

 And for all those people who have been there when we have needed help or support, not only speaking  professionally, but also personally.

 ### US IN A NEW WORLD

 The summer of Rails Girls has transformed us, and when we think about the moment we arrived at the office, this comes into our minds:

 <div align="center"><img src="/img/blog/2015/fanxhe-team-crazy.gif" alt="Fanxhe Team" style= "width: 150px" height="120px"></div>
 <p align="center">